abigsaltyfish/FeatureSync/README.md

 2.cd rsync build a rsync

-3.cd enc build a tar
+3.cd tar & enc moduel build a tar

-4.then look example,and you should firstly setting rsync
+4.then look the example, and you should firstly setting rsync

 How to Setting Rsync